Nabakrushna Choudhuri: Diplomatic mission

 At this time the Nagas were organizing themselves to be separated from India.
 There was violence and bloodshed.
 Even military intervention by Government could not silence the Nagas.
-Nabababu went there with Jayaprakash.
+Nabakrushna Choudhury went there with Jayaprakash Narayan.
 Through the establishment of an institution named Peace Centre at Mokakchung, they talked with the people to appreciate their problems.
-After Jayaprakash, Nabababu became the Director of the Peace Centre.
+After Jayaprakash Narayan, Nabakrushna Choudhury became the Director of the Peace Centre.
 The Nagas stopped their hostile activities.